Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:26:23 - Glauber Costa

 But again, a free tier is different.
-It's essentially like a limited way for you to get acquainted with the platform.
-So you.
-By signing up and you start using the free tier.
-Our free tier is going to include a billion rows.
-Read a month with a B. With a B. A month.
-It's not that impressive, to be honest, because it's like somebody was like, it's a bid.
-And so I can give you 12 billion a year or I can give you 120 billion.
-10 years.
+It's essentially a limited way for you to get acquainted with the platform.
+So by signing up and starting to use the free tier, our free tier is going to include 1 billion rows read a month.

 00:26:49 - Anthony Campolo